dragonfly-science/dragonfly-website/content/people/wikeepa-hayley/content.md

 herself completed a [Pūhoro STEMM](https://www.puhoro.org.nz/) internship.

-> I don’t mind diving into something challenging as it provides the opportunity to try new things and continue learning and upskilling.”
+> I don’t mind diving into something challenging as it provides the opportunity to try new things and continue learning and upskilling.